-- Valves, Automation and Instrumentation.
-Product offering includes ball, butterfly, gate, globe, check, needle and plug valves, which are manufactured from cast steel, stainless/alloy steel, forged steel, carbon steel or cast and ductile iron.
+- Valves, Automation, Measurement and Instrumentation.
+Product offering includes ball, butterfly, gate, globe, check, diaphragm, needle and plug valves, which are manufactured from cast steel, stainless/alloy steel, forged steel, carbon steel or cast and ductile iron.
 Valves are generally used in oilfield and industrial applications to control direction, velocity and pressure of fluids and gases within transmission networks.
-Other products include lined corrosion resistant piping systems, control valves, valve automation and top work components used for regulating flow and on/off service, and a wide range of steam and instrumentation products used in various process applications within our refinery and petrochemical sectors. - Carbon Steel Fittings and Flanges and Stainless Steel and Alloy Pipe and Fittings.
+Other products include lined corrosion resistant piping systems, control valves, valve automation and top work components used for regulating flow and on/off service, measurement products and a wide range of steam and instrumentation products. - Carbon Steel Fittings and Flanges.
 Carbon steel fittings and flanges include carbon weld fittings, flanges and piping components used primarily to connect piping and valve systems for the transmission of various liquids and gases.
-These products are used across all the industries in which we operate.
+These products are used across all the industries in which we operate. - Stainless Steel and Alloy Fittings, Flanges and Pipe.
 Stainless steel and alloy pipe and fittings include stainless, alloy and corrosion resistant pipe, tubing, fittings and flanges.
 These are used most often in the chemical, refining and power generation industries but are used across all of the sectors in which we operate.
-Alloy products are principally used in high-pressure, high-temperature and high-corrosion applications typically seen in process piping applications. - Line Pipe.
-Carbon line pipe is typically used in high-yield, high-stress and abrasive applications such as the gathering and transmission of oil, natural gas and phosphates.
+Alloy products are principally used in high-pressure, high-temperature and high-corrosion applications typically seen in process piping applications. - Gas Products.
+Natural gas distribution products include risers, meters, polyethylene pipe and fittings and various other components and industrial supplies used primarily in the distribution of natural gas to residential and commercial customers. - Line Pipe.
+Carbon line pipe is typically used in high-yield, high-stress and abrasive applications such as the gathering and transmission of oil, natural gas and natural gas liquids ("NGL"). - Other.
+Other includes oilfield supplies and other industrial products such as mill and safety and electrical supplies.
+We offer a comprehensive range of oilfield and industrial supplies and completion equipment, including high density polyethylene pipe, fittings and rods.
+Additionally, we can supply a wide range of specialized production equipment including tanks and separators used in our upstream sector.